confluentinc/cp-demo/docs/index.rst

 Security
 --------

-Follow along with the `Security <https://www.youtube.com/watch?v=RwuF7cYcsec>`_ video.
+Because the cluster has security features enabled, clients need to communicate to the right broker port and provide the appropriate credentials depending on the listener.
+This section explains the broker listeners and how to use them.

 All the components in this demo are enabled with many `security features <https://docs.confluent.io/current/security.html>`__:

+-  :ref:`Metadata Service (MDS) <rbac-mds-config>` which is the central authority for authentication and authorization
 -  :ref:`RBAC <rbac-overview>` enabled for the entire platform
 -  `SSL <https://docs.confluent.io/current/kafka/authentication_ssl.html>`__
-   for encryption, except for ZooKeeper which does not support SSL
+   for encryption, except for |zk| which does not support SSL
 -  `SASL/PLAIN <https://docs.confluent.io/current/kafka/authentication_sasl_plain.html>`__
-   for authentication, except for ZooKeeper which is configured for `SASL/DIGEST-MD5 <https://docs.confluent.io/current/kafka/authentication_sasl_plain.html#zookeeper>`__
+   for authentication, except for |zk| which is configured for `SASL/DIGEST-MD5 <https://docs.confluent.io/current/kafka/authentication_sasl_plain.html#zookeeper>`__
 -  `Authorization <https://docs.confluent.io/current/kafka/authorization.html>`__.
    If a resource has no associated ACLs, then users are not allowed to access the resource, except super users